PubInv/AnesthesiaGasExhaust/README.md

 # Immediate Next Steps
 ## Sensor Validation:
 Conduct a literature search or simple test bench setup to determine which low-cost electronic sensors reliably react to trace anesthetic gases.

+# Research

+It seems that halogenated ethers are generally detectable by VOC sensors, if the UV lamp has sufficient energy to ionize them [https://pmc.ncbi.nlm.nih.gov/articles/PMC12115474/](https://pmc.ncbi.nlm.nih.gov/articles/PMC12115474/).